-I am vegan.
+I have been vegan.

 Such a statement might immediately arouse suspicions: “Why would a person not eat fast food, hamburgers, chicken nuggets, steak, fish?
 Isn’t such food what a large part of the American economy is based on?
 How can a person who doesn’t eat meat get enough protein?
 Won’t your health suffer?”